ss2552/Guide_3DS/docs/ko_KR/key-information.md

 :::

-:::: details File placement terminology (e.g. "root of SD", "/luma/")
+:::: details What does "root of SD" or "/luma/" mean?

 ::: info